Lead Content Marketing Trainer, 10+ Years of Content Marketing Expertise, Content Marketing Trainer

 Keywords are the basic building blocks of any content marketing strategy.
-If you’re looking to get found online by prospective customers, you’re going to need to have a basic understanding of keywords to help you decide what types of content you should be producing to drive traffic to your website.
+If you’re looking to get found online by prospective customers, you should know which keywords will help you create new content to drive traffic to your website.

-In a sense, keywords are very simple: they’re the words and phrases Internet searchers types into a search engine when they’re looking to find information online.
-Some of their search queries are short, succinct, and generalized, and others can be very long and narrowly focused.
+In a sense, keywords are very simple: they’re the words and phrases people type into search engines when they’re looking to find information online.
+Some of their search queries are short, succinct, and generalized, and others can be fairly long and focused.

 A search engine’s job is to decide, out of all the content on the web, which website pages are the best fit for the searcher.

-If a searcher is satisfied with the results, they’ll click into a page to read the content.
+If a searcher is satisfied with the results, they’ll click on a link to read the content.
 If they’re not satisfied with the results, they’ll go back to the search bar and rephrase their keyword search until they find results that match what they’re really looking for.

 That’s not to say that keywords can’t get incredibly complicated.
 Tools like SEMrush, Keyword Tool.io, Ahrefs, Market Samurai, Long Tail Pro, and list of others can be very helpful for discovering keywords to target and to learn a ton of metrics about those keywords.